GreenBuildingXML/ashrae-frontend/wwwroot/test/test7/test7.md

 # Test Case 7 – Room Inside a Room
 ## Test Description:
-Space enclosing other space is common to find in many commercial buildings.
-Such layout challenges BIM software to correctly identify the inner room spaces whose bounding surfaces are internal (partition walls).
+A space enclosed within another space is quite common to find in many commercial buildings.
+Such a layout challenges BIM authoring software tools to correctly identify the inner room space whose bounding surfaces are internal (partition walls).
 ## Spaces / Rooms:
 There are two spaces in this test model.
-The space in the inner room is named as “level_1_space_1” and the other space is named as “level_1_space_2”.
+The space in the inner room is named “level_1_space_1” and the other space is named “level_1_space_2”.
 ## Special Considerations:
-1. The model is 10’ height and 10’ wide.
+1. The model is 10’ height by 10’ wide.
 2. The inner room is 5’ x 5’ and located at the center of the outer room.
-3. The wall thickness is 8”
+3. The wall thickness is 8”.
-4. The both thicknesses of roof and slab on grade are 1’.
+4. The thicknesses of the roof and slab-on-grade are both 1’.

 ### Space Volumes and Areas
 | Name            | Volume    | Area  |